vikashiscool/user_manager_ionic_app/README.md

 Ionic app that utilizes phone's native camera and GPS functionalities

-To view app in an Android and iOS emulator in your browser, type the following in Terminal: 'ionic serve --lab'
+To view app in an Android and iOS emulator in your browser, type the following in Terminal: '''ionic serve --lab'''